CONSULTANT PLASTIC SURGEON

 This substance is unlike other dermal fillers because it doesn't produce immediate results.
 Instead, it stimulates your own body's collagen production, so results appear gradually over a period of a few months.

 You will likely need about three monthly treatments to achieve your desired results.
-With each treatment, there is re-stimulation of your collagen.
+With each treatment, your collagen is restimulated.
 Then it can take four to six weeks to see the full effect.
 While this type of dermal filler is considered semi-permanent, you may still need occasional touch-ups.

 Polymethyl-methacrylate microspheres (PMMA)